sinf/epever-2206an-scripts/README.md

-# WIP
+# Modbus-MQTT-SQL integration

+The main beef is [epever-modbus-client.py](epever-modbus-client.md).
-This repository will have scripts for interacting with Epever 2206AN and other similar charge controllers via TCP.
+This repository will also have other scripts for interacting with Epever 2206AN and other similar charge controllers.

 # Epever 2206AN

 No load, no PV, current 22-26 mA , 12.74 V -> 0.28 W idle
+Year 2K problem (only 2 digits for year in clock) xD
+Some registers always give error: E103, H2

 # The RS485 gadget